 If you choose to sell through distributors in Canada, your distributor requires have an MDEL.
 Medical device distributors and importers must secure an MDEL regardless of device classifications.

 The Canadian Medical Device License (MDL) is required for companies selling Class II, III, or IV medical devices in Canada.
 The MDL is a product approval, while a MDEL is a permit for the company/distributor/importer itself.

-Canada's Medical Devices License (MDL) is comparable to the US FDA 510(k) process, except the process of securing a MDL is usually faster for Class II devices, about the same for Class III devices and more complicated for Class IV devices.
+Canada's Medical Devices License (MDL) is comparable to the US FDA 510(k) process.
+The process of securing an MDL is usually faster for Class II devices, about the same for Class III devices and more complicated for Class IV devices.

 When applying for a Canadian Medical Device License, you will also need to prove that you have a certified ISO 13485:2003 quality management system that also meets the specific requirements of the Canadian Medical Devices Regulations (CMDR).
 You can read more about ISO 13485:2003 for Canada here.

 How Emergo can help with Health Canada device approval

 With offices in BC and Ontario, Emergo has experience helping more than one hundred medical device and IVD companies enter the Canadian market.
 Our services include:

 - Confirming your device classification in Canada.
 See the Health Canada process chart for details.